Chapter Five

 644 -- The Department of State's electronic FOIA reading room

-644 -- for other agency electronic reading rooms, see the link to "Federal Administrative Decisions and Other Actions" in the General Links section below
+644 -- for other agency electronic reading rooms, see the link to "Federal Administrative Decisions and Other Actions" in the General Resources section

 646 -- Obama White House Open Government home page (archived)

-646 -- Open Government Partnership, an international effort pursuant to which participating nations make open government committments
+646 -- Open Government Partnership, an international effort pursuant to which participating nations make open government commitments

 648 -- data.gov, a repository of raw data sets produced by federal agencies